 Besides that, you will learn more about yourself:

-“You think the only people who are people who look and think like you.
+“You think the only people who are people, are the people who look and think like you.
 But if you walk the footsteps of a stranger you’ll learn things you never knew.”

 You lost me at hello